 Notes

-- Fridge: Store the leftovers in an airtight container for up to 4-5 days in the fridge.
+- Fridge: Store leftover rib tips in an airtight container in the fridge for up to 5 days.

 Nutrition